rpbouman/huey/README.md

 , indicating the catalog is currently attached.
 In addition, active catalogs are marked up bold in the list.
 Hovering over the Activate/Deactive button reveals an action to change the state:
 - if the catalog is attached, clicking the button will detach it.
-- if the catalog is detached, clicking the button atteches it.
+- if the catalog is detached, clicking the button attaches it.

 ## Catalog Examples